avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 In contrast, non-epidemic lineages of *V. cholerae* cause relatively much smaller outbreaks.
 Therefore our focus in this course will be primarily on 7PET, and not the non-epidemic lineages of *V. cholerae*.
-However, the non-epidemic lineages are of local public health concern in regions in which they are observed to relatively frequently cause isolated clinical cases or even outbreaks, e.g. beside the Gulf of Mexico in the USA (`Haley et al 2014`_), beside the Austrian lakes (`Lepuschitz et al 2019`_), or L3b/L9 cases in China (`Hao et al 2023`_).
+However, the non-epidemic lineages are of local public health concern in regions in which they are observed to relatively frequently cause isolated clinical cases or even outbreaks, e.g. beside the Gulf of Mexico in the USA (`Haley et al 2014`_), beside the Austrian lakes (`Lepuschitz et al 2019`_), or outbreaks caused by the L3b/L9 lineages in China (`Hao et al 2023`_).
 Furthermore, some epidemiologists are monitoring the non-epidemic lineages of *V. cholerae*, in case at some point in future they do evolve to be become far more infectious and/or far more virulent (e.g. , `Hao et al 2023`_, `Smith et al 2021`_).

 .. _Hao et al 2023: https://pubmed.ncbi.nlm.nih.gov/37146742/